kickinattech/m365TenantChaos/README.md

  - -o/--objectname The default text to add to start of objects created with script.
  - -b/--banneddomain Domain name to check and stop script it matches.
 Use to check for production domain.
  - -m/--maxnumber Maximum number to use in chaos mode.
- - -c/--chaosmode Should it create a static number of objects.
+ - -c/--chaosmode Should it run in chaos mode.
  - -s/--setupmode Should it run up in setup mode.

 ## ToDo